 St. Patrick’s Day begins with a real person who lived more than 1,000 years ago.
 The fifth century saw a British man named Patrick visiting Ireland to spread Christianity.
 During his travels through Ireland, he explained the Holy Trinity using three-leaf clover leaves to represent the Father, Son, and Holy Spirit.
 St. Patrick’s Day celebrations still use shamrocks today because they are the national flower of Ireland.
 The date of St. Patrick’s death became a national holiday in Ireland on March 17, 461 A.D.

 Since 1631, Saint Patrick’s Day has been a holy feast honoring the missionary who spread Christianity to Ireland in the 5th century.
-Catholics attended mass in the morning and celebrated modest feasts in the afternoon on March 17, a day of solemnity in Ireland for several centuries.
+On March 17, Catholics attend mass in the morning and celebrate modest feasts in the afternoon, a day of solemnity in Ireland for several centuries.

 When Irish-born soldiers serving in the British Army marched through lower Manhattan to a St. Patrick’s Day breakfast at a local tavern in 1762, they started the storied green tradition of America’s largest and longest St. Patrick’s Day parade.